Wednesday, April 29, 2026

 • Good support for family members increases labor force participation – especially among women, who carry out most of the care work at home.
 Good relief and support reduces sickness rates, part-time rates and fluctuation.
 Good care support also reduces the gender pay gap: As a result, women have more income available throughout their lives and we reduce the risk of poverty in old age.

 • Prevention, professional short-term care and good (partial) outpatient support services such as day care avoid expensive acute stays.
-This helps people to remain living in their own four walls for as long as possible: Safely and independently.
-This does not immediately require 24/7 care – but one that adapts to the needs of an ageing population.
+This helps people stay in their own homes for as long as possible: safely and independently.
+This doesn’t necessarily require round-the-clock care—but rather care that adapts to the needs of an aging population.

-This demand for everyday assistance, coordination, and relief for relatives is increasing with the current rise in the number of pensioners.
-For Germany, the Prognos analysis institute estimates that by 2045, 40% more people will be dependent on nursing staff.
-The WIFO Institute forecasts a 57% increase in the number of care allowance recipients in Austria by 2050.
-The costs of all care services in Austria will increase from EUR 2.71 billion in 2021 to EUR 4.22 billion in 2030 (+56%) and to around EUR 10.7 billion (+294%) by 2050.
+This need for everyday help, coordination and relief for relatives is increasing with the current rise in the number of pensioners.
+For Germany, the analysis institute Prognos assumes that 40% more people will be dependent on care staff by 2045.
+In Austria the WIFO Institute forecasts forecasts a 57% increase in the number of people receiving care benefits by 2050.
+The costs for all care services in AUT will increase from EUR 2.71 billion in 2021 to around EUR 4.22 billion in 2030 (+56%) and around EUR 10.7 billion (+294%) by 2050.

 As care at home is the cheapest form of care compared to admission to care organizations, system costs are reduced overall if people are cared for at home for as long as possible.